 • Photographic and cartographic monitoring

-Read more on the National Security Authority web page
+Read more on the National Security's Authority web page

-FSA is responsible for protective security service and operative security in the Armed Forces.
+The FSA has an overall responsibility for preventive security service and operational security in the Armed Forces.